 We have developed BLP over the years to include 5 Rs and not 4!
 We believe reasoning to be such an important element of BLP that we have introduced it as its very own R!
 We hope this will help the children develop their learning and education even further than before!
 This process has been based on school research and development on the power of 'logical thinking and reasoning' and the help it can provide children when solving problems on all types.

-We tailored the "look" of BLP to suit our school and chose a Tanzanian / African theme for our displays and rewards.
-The "five Rs" form the back bone of the strategy, and each of these is represented by a Tanzanian animal that the children decided best displayed the qualities and attributes associated with the word.
+We tailored the "look" of BLP to suit our school and chose an African theme for our displays and rewards to link with our Tanzanian partnership of the past and our Zambian partnership of the future.
+The "five Rs" form the back bone of the strategy, and each of these is represented by an African animal that the children decided best displayed the qualities and attributes associated with the word.
 Many of the children took part in a competition to decide these animals and there were some very well-informed suggestions!
 We have puppets of these characters for the classes to win each week.
 The children earn marbles for displaying attributes in the classroom and around school, which are counted up at the end of each week and celebrated during our Celebration Assembly at the end of the day on Friday.
 The class that has most displayed a particular Power wins the associated puppet.

 As with everything we do in our school, we are always looking for ways to improve what we do to make our school better for every aspect of its community, and so we expect this to evolve as time goes by.
 Your input is important and developing your understanding of what we do and why is just a small part of us helping you to have a clearer picture of your child and the education they receive at Bredon Hancock’s.